Ashton Gate (stadium): Redevelopment of Ashton Gate

 The works were completed prior to the start of the 2016–17 season.

 Other uses

 Rugby Union

 Since August 2014 Ashton Gate has also been the home of Bristol Bears.

-Ashton Gate has also held two international rugby union matches, as follows:
+Ashton Gate has also held two mens' international rugby union matches, as follows:

 In September 2020, it was announced the stadium would host the 2019–20 Heineken Champions Cup final on 17 October, the match was originally scheduled to be held in Marseille but was moved due to the COVID-19 pandemic.

+2025 Women's Rugby World Cup

+In August 2023, the stadium was confirmed as one of eight host venues for the 2025 Women's Rugby World Cup.

 Rugby League

 Ashton Gate has held one rugby league tour match, as follows:

 Music

-Ashton Gate has played host to concerts, including those of The Who, The Rolling Stones, Westlife, Bryan Adams, Neil Diamond, Bon Jovi, The Best, Elton John Meat Loaf, Muse, Spice Girls, Take That and The Killers.
+Ashton Gate has played host to concerts, including those of the Arctic Monkeys, The Who, The Rolling Stones, Westlife, Bryan Adams, Neil Diamond, Bon Jovi, The Best, Elton John Meat Loaf, Muse, Spice Girls, Take That, The Killers, and Kings of Leon.